pyropyro78/RemoteMobSpawn/README.md

-    RemoteMobSpawn.spawn.self - Allows sender to cast /rms without a player set RemoteMobSpawn.spawn.other - Allows sender to cast /rms [player]
+    RemoteMobSpawn.spawn.self - Allows sender to cast /rms without a player set RemoteMobSpawn.spawn.other - Allows sender to cast /rms [player] RemoteMobSpawn.all - Allows sender to cast /rms all (corrected to RemoteMobSpawn.spawn.all in future releases)

 Commands: